-\subsection{The auxiliary cover}
+\section{The auxiliary cover}

-Retain the assumptions from the beginning of \S\ref{Sstable} (in particular, $G$ need not have a cyclic $p$-Sylow subgroup).
-Assume that $f: Y \to X$ is a $G$-cover defined over $K$ as in \S\ref{Sstable} with bad reduction, so that $\ol{X}$ is not just the original component.
+We maintain the notation of \S\ref{Sstable}.
+Assume that $f: Y \to X$ is a $G$-cover defined over $K$ as in \S\ref{Sstable} with bad reduction, so that $\ol{X}$ is not just the original component ($G$ need not have a cyclic $p$-Sylow group).
 Following \cite[\S 3.2]{Ra:sp}, we can construct an \emph{auxiliary cover} $f^{aux}: Y^{aux} \to X$ with (modified) stable model $(f^{aux})^{st}: (Y^{aux})^{st} \to X^{st}$ and (modified) stable reduction $\ol{f}^{aux}: \ol{Y}^{aux} \to \ol{X}$, defined over some finite extension $R'$ of $R$.
 We will explain what ``modified" means in a remark following the construction.
 The construction is almost entirely the same as in \cite[\S3.2]{Ra:sp}, and we will not repeat the details.
 Instead, we give an overview, and we mention where our construction differs from Raynaud's.

 Let $B_{\text{\'{e}t}}$ index the \'{e}tale tails of $\ol{X}$.
 Subdividing $B_{\text{\'{e}t}}$, we index the set of primitive tails by $B_{\text{prim}}$ and the set of new tails by $B_{\text{new}}$.
 We will write $\ol{X}_b$ for the tail indexed by $b \in B_{\text{\'{e}t}}$.